 Have Cretan hieroglyphics been deciphered?

 Decipherment of an ancient script usually needs a large body of text, a known related language, or a bilingual document that pairs the unknown writing with a readable one.
 Cretan hieroglyphics offer none of these in sufficient measure.
 The corpus is small and the inscriptions are brief, so the repeated sequences that let scholars crack other scripts are scarce.
-The signs can be catalogued and compared, but assigning sound or meaning to them remains beyond reach.
+The signs can be catalogued and compared, but assigning a sound or a meaning to them remains beyond reach.

 Where can you see Cretan hieroglyphics today?